-- A. A New York State HEALTH CARE PROXY, which will allow a family member (such as your spouse or child) or another individual of your choosing to make health care decisions on your behalf if you are unable to do so.
+- A. A New York State HEALTH CARE PROXY, which will allow a family member (such as your spouse or child) or another individual of your choice to make health care decisions on your behalf if you are unable to do so.
 Only one agent can be appointed to act at a time.
 It can also state your wishes regarding organ donation. - B. A LIVING WILL, which specifies your desires as to life sustaining treatment in the event there is no reasonable prospect of recovery.
-This document provides guidance to your agent under the Health Care Proxy as to your desires regarding extraordinary life sustaining treatment. - C. A MEDICAL AUTHORIZATION, referred to as a HIPAA Authorization, which allows for the disclosure or release of your health information to the individuals that you have selected to make health care decisions for you.
+This document provides guidance to your agent under your Health Care Proxy as to your desires regarding extraordinary life sustaining treatment. - C. A MEDICAL AUTHORIZATION, referred to as a HIPAA Authorization, which allows for the disclosure or release of your health information to the individuals that you have selected to make health care decisions for you.
 This allows your health care agent(s) or other designated individuals to access your health care information to make the most informative decisions about your care.

 These Health Care Decision Making documents can be modified according to your personal needs and wishes.
-Further, if you execute the Health Care Proxy, Living Will and Medical authorization, you should provide a copy of these documents to your agent(s) and to your family physician so that these documents can be made part of your medical records.
+Copies of your Health Care Proxy and Medical Authorization should be given to your health care agent(s) and to your family physician, so that they can be made a part of your medical record.